How to Prepare for the Casper Test to Get Into Medical School (2026)

 How much does it cost to take Casper?

-For the 2024-2025 test cycle, the non-refundable test fee for American students is $85, which covers distributing your results for all three assessments to seven schools.
-Sending test results to additional programs costs $18 per program.
+For the 2026-2027 test cycle, the non-refundable test fee for American students is $85, which also covers distributing your results to nine schools.
+Sending test results to additional programs costs $20 per program.

-Acuity Insights recommends registering for the exam at least three days before your test date to allow enough time for account verification and payment processing.
+Acuity Insights recommends registering for the exam at least three days before your test day to allow enough time for account verification and payment processing.
+Our recommendation: register much sooner.

 How long does it take for Casper to be scored and sent to medical schools?